zisyang/linux/283_assign2/README.md

 make modules
 sudo make INSTALL_MOD_STRIP=1 modules_install
 ```
-5. check if the old kvm modules loaded, if so, then remove it.
+5. Verify if the old kvm modules loaded, if so, then remove it.
 ```
 lsmod | grep kvm
 sudo rmmod kvm_intel kvm ## unload the old module
 ```
-6. insert the new built module
+6. Insert the new built module
 ```
 sudo modprobe kvm_intel
 lsmod | grep kvm ## check if new one loaded